cjaitas/bubble-sort-visualizer/README.md

 - The current list state
 - A bar chart demonstrating swaps that change colour according to comparing and swapping

-Flow chart is in the screenshots folder
+Flow chart is in the screenshots folder and has been submitted via OnQ as GitHub can't show my photos

 ## Steps to Run:
 1. Enter list of numbers separated with commas